Chrysolina coerulans: Biology

-It feeds on various plant species of Mentha and Tanacetum.
-Including within a garden setting; Garden Mint, Moroccan Mint, Spearmint and Corsican Mint types.
-As well as the wild horse mint.
-Both larvae and adults feed on Mint leaves in spring and summer.
+They feed on various plant species of Mentha and Tanacetum, including within a garden setting; garden mint, Moroccan mint, spearmint and Corsican mint types, as well as the wild horse mint.
+Both larvae and adults feed on mint leaves in spring and summer.

 Blue mint beetle in the UK

 In Kent, it was detected breeding in the UK for the first time in July 2011, it had come from mainland Europe.
 It was then first reported to the Royal Horticultural Society's entomology department.

 The RHS then started asking gardeners to check mint plants for tell-tale holes, then report them back to them.

 There had been a single confirmed sighting, the RHS was keen to find out if it was an isolated outbreak.

 RHS plant health principal scientist Andrew Halstead said as the bug was established on mainland Europe, "The detection of breeding adults in the UK could mean problems for gardeners who grow this herb," he said.
 "It is important that we find out if there are other breeding adults in the UK."

-Main symptoms UK gardeners were asked to look for; Irregular holes in foliage, blue beetles on the leaves.
+Main symptoms UK gardeners were asked to look for irregular holes in foliage and blue beetles on the leaves.

 In 2012, it was recorded as being found in several locations in Cambridgeshire and Lincolnshire.

 It was later recorded as being found in Hampshire, parts of London and Edinburgh.
 It was expected to spread further throughout the UK, as the beetle has a widespread occurrence on the mainland of Europe.

-There are a few other beetles that are similar in form to the 'Blue Mint Beetle', but they feed on different plants.
+There are a few other beetles that are similar in form to the blue mint beetle, but they feed on different plants.

-As the, a metallic blue beetle located near an Alder tree will most likely be an alder leaf beetle (Agelastica alni), as opposed to a 'Blue Mint Beetle' found on mint plants.
+A metallic blue beetle located near an alder tree will most likely be an alder leaf beetle (Agelastica alni), as opposed to a blue mint beetle found on mint plants.

 Treatment

 Biological treatment

 Mint plants are quite hardy and are able to tolerate some damage to the leaves.
 However, hand removal of beetles can be done if required.

-Drop them in soapy water or the squash them under your boot or shoe.

 Chemical treatment

-As Mint plants are normally grown to be used for culinary purposes, it is recommended that chemical treatments should not be used.
+As mint plants are normally grown to be used for culinary purposes, it is recommended that chemical treatments should not be used.
 Also pesticides should be avoided if plants are located near water bodies.

-If needed, there is a wide range of organic pesticides on the market, these can be applied to the larvae over a course of several applications.
+If needed, there is a wide range of organic pesticides on the market.
+These can be applied to the larvae over a course of several applications.

-Although, as chemicals are non-selective they can effect everything nearby.
+However, as chemicals are non-selective, they can affect everything nearby.